 Agnes helps manage a craft jewelry co-op, but she fills her free time with tailoring lessons and is often sporting new necklaces and earrings of her own design.

-These women are hungry for more opportunities to make, and to see their work go out into the world.
+These women are driven to make, and to see their work go out into the world.
 When they met for the first time, they instantly connected over their love for beading and design.

-Agnes & Bea represents the best of their work, and an opportunity to expand their skills and learn new techniques, as well as to explore exciting new materials sourced from their continent.
+Agnes & Bea represents the best of their work, a challenge to themselves to expand their skills and learn new techniques, as well as to explore exciting new materials sourced from their continent.

 Mostly, though, it is an opportunity for them to see that their beautiful work deserves a place in the international market.
 There’s nothing that makes them prouder than seeing one of their designs out in the wide world, and we’re here to make sure that dream becomes a firm reality.